kaoutamine/viralSpeech/data/index.md

 date: 08-12-2021
 comments: false
 ---
 When working on a data science project, it is always important to thorougly visualize, explore and understand what is going on in the data.
+Even though the ultimate goal is to make models do our job in our place, it is still very important to understand what we are feeding the model so that when problems arise we can link them to data.

 ## Extract data from the datasets